AIJCNU/AIJCNU.github.io/README.md

 # AIJC @ NU
 ## The Graduate Student Led Journal Club for Artificial Intelligence Research at Northwestern University

+## A Casual Place To Present, Ponder, and Discuss AI at Northwestern
+Artificial Intelligence is historically and inherently an interdisciplinary field of research.
+Many of the biggest advancements in the field have come from incorporating insights from neuroscience, psychology, statistics, economics, human factors, linguistics, physics, topology, biology, and many other academic disciplines.
+As graduate students, it can sometimes be difficult to meet people who approach AI research from another research perspective.
+AI journal club is meant to be used as a place where we can casually present, critique, and discuss publications in AI among a variety of peers who can help contextualize the contributions and perspective of the material in other disciplines.
+Presentations vary from being as casual as a light discussion around the ethical concerns of AI raised by legal scholars to interactive demonstrations of cutting edge neural network architectures.
+We welcome graduate students from any department to attend and participate in discussion and encourage regular attendees to present research heavily related to their own work, research that they would like to solicit help in understanding, and research that can foster important conversations regarding the future of AI.

 ## Spring 2018 Meetings
 * Time : Wednesdays at 11AM
 * Location : Frances Searle Building 2-378 (2nd floor)